glouppe/info8002-large-scale-data-systems/lecture9.md

     - Multiple users can edit in parallel a same entity.
     - No guarantee which version is read.
 - *ACID*:
-    - Pre-analyze transactions to avoid conflicts.
+    - Modern systems pre-analyze transactions to avoid conflicts.
         - No deadlocks and no wait on locks.

 ---